What is an STI?

 Book an appointment with Dr Mark Choong

 Dr Mark Choong is a HIV GP specialist.
-He is currently a regular HIV PEP and PrEP prescriber.
+He is a regular HIV PEP and PrEP prescriber.